 Graduate / Professional Students

-The following information is for Graduate and Professional students who wish to apply for student loans and work-study financial assistance.
-Eligibility is based on the difference between the amount the student is expected to pay, any additional financial aid resources and the total cost of attending.
-Total aid packages vary according to each student's eligibility.
-Once eligibility has been determined, students will receive an Award Letter notifying them of the type of aid available.
-Included with the Award Letter will be any additional documents necessary for the processing of their aid package.
+Eligibility is based on the difference between the amount you are expected to pay, any additional financial aid resources and the total cost of attendance.
+Aid offers vary according to each student's eligibility.
+Once eligibility has been determined, students will receive an Aid Offer Notification Letter listing the type of aid offered.

-Financial aid is awarded for one academic year only, so students must re-apply each year as described below.
-To continue receiving assistance, students must maintain satisfactory academic progress toward their degree and maintain minimum grade point average standards.
+Financial aid is awarded for one academic year only, so students must re-apply (complete a new FAFSA) each year.
+To continue receiving assistance, students must satisfactory academic progress toward their degree and maintain minimum grade point average standards.

-View our loan application instructions if you have received your award notification letter and have been awarded a student loan.
+View our loan application instructions if you have received your award notification letter and have been offered a student loan.